Automation and AI Technology in Surface Mining With a Brief Introduction to Open-Pit Operations in the Pilbara: Overview

-For the purpose of our exposition, this article will focus on The Pilbara---an iron-ore mining province located in the northern part of Western Australia, about 400 km east of Exmouth and 320km south of Port Hedland (see Fig.~\ref{fig:iron-ore-open-pit-mining-pilbara}).
+This article focuses on The Pilbara as it represents a significant part of iron ore mining operations in the southern hemisphere.
+The Pilbara is an iron-ore mining province located in the northern part of Western Australia, about 400 km east of Exmouth and 320km south of Port Hedland (see Fig.~\ref{fig:iron-ore-open-pit-mining-pilbara}).
 It encompasses an area of 500,000 km$^2$ and the townships of Brockman, Tom Price, Paraburdoo and Newman, each equipped with its own airport.
 The indigenous people of Yinhawangka, Banjima, Kurrama and Pinikura (among others) hold native title to this land.
-During summer, temperature regularly exceeds 40$^\circ$C (104$^\circ$F) which makes this environment inhospitable; however, the region still accommodates a FIFO (fly-in fly-out) mining workforce.
+During the summer, the temperature regularly exceeds 40$^\circ$C (104$^\circ$F) which makes this environment inhospitable; however, the region still accommodates a FIFO (fly-in fly-out) mining workforce.
 The main tasks in a typical mining operation involve finding, mining, and processing iron ore.
-Most of the automation, innovation and research activities relate to geostatistical and geotechnical modelling, mine planning, scheduling, safety, clean energy and quality control.
+Most of the automation, innovation and research activities relate to geostatistical and geotechnical modeling, mine planning, scheduling, safety, clean energy and quality control.
 Although these processes and specific practices may vary from site to site, the life cycle of a mine usually begins with resource development (see Fig.~\ref{fig:iron-ore-open-pit-mining-pilbara}).
-For more information on banded-iron formation (BIF) hosted iron mineral systems and the geology of (martite-goethite mineralization in) the Hamersley region, please refer to \cite{hagemann2016bif,murphy2017investigating,perring2020new}.
+For more information on \href{https://museum.wa.gov.au/research/collections/earth-and-planetary-sciences/rock-collection/banded-iron-formation}{banded-iron formation} (BIF) hosted iron mineral systems and the geology of (martite-goethite mineralization in) the Hamersley region, please refer to \cite{hagemann2016bif,murphy2017investigating,perring2020new}.
+The body of this article is organized as follows.
+The first section (pages~\pageref{sec:processes}-\pageref{sec:engr-research-interests}) provides a background introduction and describes fundamental processes in the mining chain.
+The second section (pages~\pageref{sec:engr-research-interests}-\pageref{sec:technologies-insights}) briefly examines engineering and research interests in the mining space.
+It reinforces key concepts and presents a vision of autonomous mining using pictures.
+The final section (pages~\pageref{sec:technologies-insights}-\pageref{sec:conclusion}) provides insights on traditional and emerging topics that span the mining lifecycle; an example of a mining inspection robot is shown on page~\pageref{fig:bhir}.